Thompson-Okanagan Economic Region Workforce Insights

 Jobs Added or Lost by Month

-Employment levels decreased by 1,500 jobs in the most recent month and increased by 7,200 jobs compared to the same month last year.
+Employment levels increased by 3,000 jobs from the previous month and increased by 19,500 jobs compared to the same month last year.

-In the most recent month, there was a net decreased by 1,500 jobs.
-Over the last year, the labor market has seen a net increased by 7,200 jobs in total.
+In the most recent month, employment increased by 3,000 jobs .
+Over the last year, the labor market has increased by 19,500 jobs .

 Top 3 Industries in Goods Sector